MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/hololens2-deployment.md

 # Deploy an MRTK3 project to HoloLens 2

 This page describes how to deploy your Unity Project with MRTK onto a HoloLens 2 after initial setup is complete.
-To add MRTK to your project, please refer to the [setup page](../setup.md).
+To add MRTK to your project, please refer to the [setup page](../setup.md) and ensure your [project settings](../setup.md#5-configure-openxr-related-settings) are configured correctly to use the OpenXR pipeline and MRTK's feature set. **These features are required to deploy your project onto a HoloLens**.

 ## Holographic Remoting